-Perfection in every sense of the word conjures up idealistic thoughts that either provoke excitement or fear depending on the mindset of the individual.
-Being as close to perfection as you can possibly be within your training will ultimately set you apart from your competitors and put you front and center under the lights.
-When we talk about training perfection we’re really looking at the quality of your overall workouts, how you perform your reps as it relates to your own unique biomechanics and which strategies you employ to bring about the best that your genetics have to offer.
+Perfection in every sense of the word conjures up idealistic thoughts that either provokes excitement or fear depending on the mindset of the individual.
+Being as close to perfection as you can be within your training will ultimately set you apart from your competitors and put you front and center under the lights.
+When we talk about training perfection, we’re looking at the quality of your overall workouts, how you perform your reps as it relates to your own unique biomechanics and which strategies you employ to bring about the best that your genetics have to offer.

 Intensity is King

 When it comes to training, your only limiting factor aside from your genetics is the level of intensity you generate during your workout.
 Intensity is the single most important factor for maximum gains.
 Much the same as your ability to maintain focus, intensity levels that will propel you into that next echelon of training can only be maintained for so long.
 Marathon workouts won’t allow for you to properly excel within the level of intensity you are looking for.
 Instead, get in, block everything else out, train like you’re never going to be able to train again and then get out and go home to eat and rest.

 Your commitment to quality over quantity will pay off big time with serious results.
 If you’ve been abiding by the laws of establishing perfected and quality ridden workouts, then you will see the fruits of your labors.
 Gains are never linear, but they do come in spurts and if it’s been a long time since you’ve seen any significant growth or your gains are nowhere near where you thought they’d be, chances are you’re still putting more emphasis into the quantitative effects of your workouts versus the quality of them.
 Be true to your efforts and if need be re-evaluate everything you’ve been doing; you’ll see where the changes need to be made and my bet is that you’ll be spending less time in the gym and more time on the precision of your workouts.